Extrinsic Orbital Hall Effect and Orbital Relaxation in Mesoscopic Devices

 Figure~\ref{fig01}(a) shows bulk energy bands of the 2D square lattice for different $t_{sp}$ values, along a Brillouin zone (BZ) path indicated in the inset of Fig.\ref{fig01}(b).
 At $t_{sp} = 0$, two bands are degenerate along $\Gamma$–M, forming degenerate lines in the BZ.
 Figures\ref{fig01}(b–c) show the energy bands along one such line, with projected orbital character represented by symbol size for $s$, $p_{x/y}$, and $p_z$ orbitals.
 The upper band is mostly $s$-like; the lower bands are $p$-dominated.
 Because the system is strictly 2D, $t_{sp}$ does not couple to $p_z$ orbitals and the $p_z$ band remains unaffected.
 For $t_{sp} = 0$ [Fig.\ref{fig01}(b)], no OHE occurs.
 For finite $t_{sp}$ [Fig.\ref{fig01}(c)], hybridization among $s$, $p_x$, and $p_y$ lifts the degeneracy.
 The resulting $p_{x/y}$ states near the Fermi level drive the intrinsic OHE.

-Our OHE setup consists of two mesoscopic devices, each with a central region described by a Hamiltonian that includes both orbital and spin degrees of freedom.
-As shown in Fig.\ref{fig01}, both devices connect to four semi-infinite terminals under voltages $V_i$.
-The first, Fig.\ref{fig01}(d), is a square device of size $L \times L$; the second, Fig.~\ref{fig01}(e), is rectangular, with fixed length $L_0$ and variable width $L$.
-Numerical simulations were performed using the KWANT package \cite{Groth2014}.
+Our OHE setup consists of two mesoscopic devices, each with a central region governed by a Hamiltonian including both orbital and spin degrees of freedom.
+As shown in Fig.~\ref{fig01}, both connect to four semi-infinite terminals under voltages $V_i$.
+The first device [Fig.~\ref{fig01}(d)] is square, of size $L \times L$; the second [Fig.~\ref{fig01}(e)] is rectangular, with fixed length $L_0$ and variable width $L$.
+Simulations were performed using the KWANT package~\cite{Groth2014}.
 A fixed longitudinal bias is applied with $V_1 = V/2$ and $V_2 = -V/2$, driving a charge current from terminal 1 to 2 and inducing an orbital Hall current (OHC) across terminals 3 and 4.
-In devices with significant spin-orbit coupling, a spin Hall current (SHC) also emerges, perpendicular to the charge flow.
+In devices with strong spin-orbit coupling, a spin Hall current (SHC) also emerges, transverse to the charge flow.

 From the Landauer-B\"uttiker formalism, the orbital (spin) projected current through the $i$th terminal in the linear regime at low temperature is given by $I^{\mathcal{O}}_{i,\eta} = \frac{e^2}{h}\sum_{j} \tau_{ij,\eta}^{\mathcal{O}} \left( V_i - V_j \right)$ with $\mathcal{O}$ being one of the $L_z$ orbital angular momentum ($\circlearrowleft$ or $\circlearrowright$) or $S_z$ spin states ($\uparrow$ or $\downarrow$).
 The orbital (spin) transmission coefficient is calculated from the scattering matrix $\mathcal{S}=\left[\mathcal{S}_{ij}\right]_{i,j=1,...,4}$ as